Barako Bull Energy Boosters: Red Bull Thunder: Championship era

 Tutt returned for the 2000 Governors Cup, and the renamed as the Batang Red Bull Thunder made a strong showing to finish in third place at the end of the tournament, their first trophy in the league.
 Davonn Harp was named Rookie of the Year at the end of the season.

 During the 2001 PBA Draft, Red Bull selected former Letran Knight and MBA star Willie Miller as its first overall pick.
 Former Letranite Kerby Raymundo was also allowed to return for Red Bull for the upcoming season.

 In 2001, Red Bull finished seventh in the All-Filipino Conference and met eventual champion San Miguel Beermen in the quarterfinals.
 With the Thunder needing to win twice to advance to the semis, Batang Red Bull shocked the Beermen winning the first game by double-figures, but lost in the deciding game capped off by Danny Seigle's three-pointer to seal SMB's win.

 Former Duke University and NBA standout Antonio Lang bannered the Thunder in the Commissioner's Cup.
 After a sub-par performance in the tournament opener, Lang proved to be the right import for Red Bull.
 The Thunder advanced to their first finals appearance against the mighty San Miguel Beermen.
 Red Bull took the first two games of the series behind strong performances by Lang and Harp.
 The Beermen later tied the series at 2–2 in a physically intense battle that saw several suspensions on the Red Bull side.
 But in Game five, Red Bull won 79–77 after a potential game-tying basket by San Miguel import Nate Johnson was blocked from behind by Miller with no time left.
 In Game six, Lang recovered from a four-point outing in Game five to lead Red Bull to their first PBA championship.
 Lang was also named as Best Import of the Commissioners Cup.

-In the Governor's Cup, Tutt returned for the team in hopes of claiming back-to-back title, but the Thunder was eliminated in the quarterfinals.
+In the Governor's Cup, Tutt returned for the team in hopes of claiming back-to-back title, but the Thunder missed the semifinals after being loss against Alaska in 6th-seed playoff.

 Harp was loaned by Red Bull to the national team in 2002.
-The Thunder was eliminated by eventual champion Purefoods in the quarterfinals.
+The Thunder was finish with a record of 8-8 card in the semifinals.